 About

 The City of Cambridge Symphony Orchestra started life in 1973 as the Harston String Orchestra.
 Later, as a result of a change in venue, it became the Barton String Orchestra.
-In 2000 Leon Lovett took over as conductor and shortly afterwards, the orchestra changed its name to the Cambridge String Players.
-Under his baton, the orchestra has appeared regularly in West Road Concert Hall and in other venues around Cambridge.
+In 2000 Leon Lovett took over as conductor.
+Under his baton, the orchestra appeared regularly in West Road Concert Hall and in other venues around Cambridge.
 In addition to playing works for strings, the orchestra increasingly invited wind players to join it to perform works from the symphonic repertoire.
 Recognising this change of emphasis, the musicians decided that the orchestra needed a new name and in September 2008, it became the City of Cambridge Symphony Orchestra.
 In February 2012 Robert Hodge became CCSO’s new conductor.

 Robert Hodge – Musical Director

-Robert Hodge is a conductor known for his considerable skill, clarity of technique and good rapport with musicians.
-He devises exciting programmes that are enjoyable and challenging for players and audiences.
+Robert joined CCSO as Musical Director in 2012 with a reputation as a conductor of great skill, clarity of technique and good rapport with musicians, and for devising exciting programmes that are enjoyable and challenging for players and audiences.
+His relationship with CCSO continues to be mutually happy and rewarding.

 For three years Robert was Musical Director of Nonesuch Orchestra, conducting an extensive series of outreach concerts and appearing at London festivals including the St Jude’s Proms in Hampstead.
 He has toured the UK with aerial theatre company Ockham’s Razor, directing choirs for their critically acclaimed production, Not Until We Are Lost.
-In past seasons, he has conducted Oxford University Orchestra, King’s College London Symphony Orchestra, Suffolk Sinfonia, Havant Symphony Orchestra, Kingston Philharmonia, Farnborough Symphony Orchestra, the Yorchestra Holiday Courses, the National Youth Orchestra of Great Britain and Tallis Chamber Orchestra.
+In past seasons, he has guest conducted widely including Benslow Music, Farnborough Symphony Orchestra, Finchley Symphony Orchestra, King’s College London Symphony Orchestra, Kingston Philharmonia, Malta Philharmonic Orchestra, Music for Everyone in Nottingham, Oasby Music Group, Oxford University Orchestra and Suffolk Sinfonia.

 Philippa Barton – Leader